Knowing how to conquer fear is crucial when you want to live switched-on.

 Personal growth begins outside of your comfort zone.
 Fear also originates from a feeling of inadequacy, inferiority, and unworthiness.

-Not conforming with social norms is scary for many, as being an outsider carries the risk of ostracization and expulsion from the group.
+Not conforming to social norms is scary for many, as being an outsider carries the risk of ostracization and expulsion from the group.

 The Ultimate Fear to Conquer is the Fear of Death